 Speaking of the Stratus, an unfortunate triplet of the Chrysler Cirrus and Plymouth Breeze, the 6th generation Grand Prix has an identical interior base to the Dodge Intrepid and Chrysler Concorde.
-Which are all ugly to me.
+They’re all ugly to me.

 Going back to my Grand Prix struggling GM days, a bitter sweet love affair, I managed to debadge it, and place the decals on the dashboard.
 As an artistic outlet, the V6 – 3800 decal I painted red sat above the glove compartment to remind me of the power I’m gassing.

-In addition to that, my plate filler complemented the front vehicle’s slick round body design.
-Which offended parking reinforcement downtown PDX.
+In addition to that, the plate filler complemented the front vehicle’s slick round body design.
+Which offended parking reinforcement downtown Portland, Oregon.

-Its dual exhaust grew on me and I fell in love with GM the more I saw my Grand Prix’s GT trim’s exhaust, dipped in sauce.
+Its dual exhaust grew on me and I fell in love with GM the more I saw my Grand Prix’s GT trim’s exhaust, ‘dipped in sauce’.
 It was Pontiac’s and Chevy’s from there on out.
 Unfortunately, GM pulled the plug on Pontiac the year after I started breaking my neck admiring the Grand Prix.
-It’s the first car I got infatuated with that I often see under-appreciated; scoundrels hitting curbs with warped shocks and struts, paint scraped off the fenders, and cracked windshields.
+It’s the first car I got infatuated with that’s also under-appreciated; scoundrels hitting curbs with warped shocks and struts, paint scraped off the fenders, and cracked windshields.

 Although its interior wasn’t as innovating in comparison to the exterior’s aerodynamic design, similar to the 2008 GTO, the Grand Prix’s exterior made up for it in style.